 Every family first offer milk tea and dairy products to their visitor and then buuz.
 Also, all guests must taste the uuts (lamb loin) and cookie set plate.
 In other words, the more you visit, the more you will eat.

 If the total animal fat we should consume comprises 30% of our total supplement intake, while our one day of Tsagaan Sar food intake provides 60% of animal fat.

 You might wonder that what to do with the foods on the table after the Tsagaan Sar.
 Elders share the lamb loin and cookie set plate with their children and relatives.

 Thereafter, the guests have a seat and exchange snuff-bottles in greeting and say: have you got through the winter in plenty and seeing at spring well.
-With these traditional New Year greetings they encourage each other.
-Younger person starts the greeting with snuff-bottle by loosening the cap of the bottle by turning it to right three times and snuffing it first and offer it to elder person with right hand.
-In return elder person gets own snuff-bottle loosens the cap as well and exchange.
+With these traditional New Year greetings, they encourage each other.
+A younger person starts the greeting with snuff-bottle by loosening the cap of the bottle by turning it to right three times and snuffing it first and offer it to elder person with the right hand.
+In return, elder person gets own snuff-bottle loosens the cap as well and exchange.

 Then the family you visit give presents to you, thanking for your visit.

-You must remember to avoid greeting elders and relatives or going to other household on seventh day of New Year, as this year is considered as black day.
+You must remember to avoid greeting elders and relatives or going to other households on the seventh day of New Year, as this year is considered as black day.

 THINGS TO AVOID